spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 Rather than have a predefined set of reactions I'll make it so that the user can add their own reactions in the `src/lib/config.ts` file.

+I'll also add in the config for the Upstash `Ratelimit.slidingWindow` here as well, ten requests inside a ten second window. (👈 more on this later)

 ```ts
 export const reactions = [
   { type: 'likes', emoji: '👍' },